10 Must-Have SEO Skills For High Achievers

 If you want to achieve epic results in SEO, your actions should not be based on gut feelings.

-SEO experts don’t “guess” which topics work well in Google and where competitors get backlinks from.
-Instead, they apply their research and analysis skills to create customized SEO strategies.
+SEO experts don’t “guess” which topics work well on Google and where competitors get backlinks.
+Instead, they apply their research and analytical skills to create customized SEO strategies.

 Keyword research is the core of SEO.
 It’s one of the essential skills needed for SEO and is part of my everyday job.
-To say more, one of my first tasks as a junior marketer was to conduct keyword research for a brand new website.
+One of my first tasks as a junior marketer was to conduct keyword research for a new website.

 Your website’s traffic, rankings, and overall success highly depend on the keywords you choose to rank for.
 Therefore, researching, analyzing, and collecting juicy keywords are among the basic SEO required skills.

-Let me use my website, selfmademillennials.com, as an example of well-done keyword research on my end.
+Let me use my website, selfmademillennials.com, as an example of well-done keyword research.

-Many bloggers write about SEO, and this niche seems saturated at first glance.
+Many bloggers write about SEO.
+This niche seems saturated at first glance.

-Despite the competition, I want to write about SEO writing, share my experience and marketing tips.
+Despite the competition, I want to write about SEO writing, and share my experience and marketing tips.

-Therefore, I did intensive keyword research to define low-competition keywords with promising global volumes.
+Therefore, I did intensive niche keyword research to define low-competition keywords with promising global volumes.